jon-acker/collaborator/README.md

 ----------

 Grunt-spec is a tool designed to facilitate a workflow for developing Javascript AMD modules using TDD (in particular, Mockist TDD).
-Grunt-spec was inspired by the PhpSpec and the positive workflow it facilitates for driving PHP application design ([PhpSpec](http://www.phpspec.net/) is courtesy of Marcello Duarte and Konstantin Kudryashov).
+Grunt-spec was inspired by the PhpSpec and the positive workflow it facilitates for driving PHP application design ([PhpSpec](http://www.phpspec.net/).

 This tool uses Jasmine, Grunt and RequireJs under the hood.
 It will generate Jasmine spec files in the folder determined by your modules namespace (e.g. acme/page/formatter), using grunt spec plugin.
 When the specs are run (grunt spec:run) the tool will offer to generate the skeleton of an Module-Under-Test (using an AMD object or module template)